hassan23/word-frequency/README.md

 # Word Frequency App

-React is being used of the front end.
+React is being used for the front end.
 Client is the folder name for front end.

+App is a combination of two components -

+1. Input Form - It takes a number and return number of words with highest frequencies
+2. List words - which actualy list all the words

+React hooks state is being used to maintain the list of words which get updated every time form get submitted.

-Node express is being used to create the backend
+Node is being used at the backend-

+When the request came to fetch the words in a particular no it executes a request, get the text, parse it in to frequecy map and returns it to the client.

 ## create-react-app React Project with Node Express Backend